The Most Common Questions about Presbyopia Symptoms, Causes, Diagnosis, and Treatment

 4. Can You Correct Presbyopia?

+Another of the most common questions about presbyopia is available treatment options.
 The ophthalmologists at NeoVision Eye Center specialize in diagnosing and treating all vision conditions and degenerative eye diseases.
 We proudly offer all of our patients the latest and most advanced vision correcting solutions personalized to suit your needs.
 Treating presbyopia can include common vision correction solutions like glasses or contact lenses, or more permanent therapies such as laser eye surgery.

 Correcting Presbyopia with Reading Glasses